ipbes/ipbeswebdocs/docs/components/theme.rst

 Themes
 ======

-Themes are responsible for the appearance of the site.
+Themes control the design, look and feel of the website using HTML, CSS, JavaScript, and other front-end assets in order to implement a design for their site.
+Themes are used to change the HTML markup of anything in Drupal; Add CSS styles to change the layout, color, or typography on one or more pages; and Use JavaScript to enhance the user experience

 The theme used is based on Radix which comes packaged with DKAN.
 Customisations have been done and a new theme (ipbes_new) has been built.
 The theme uses Gulp_ to compile Sass and check for errors in CSS.
 Gulp needs Node.
 This approach minifies the code to make it load fast while simplifying maintenance.

 Installation of theme
 ~~~~~~~~~~~~~~~~~~~~~~